 - How do you know what values to use for p, d, Z and DEFF? - The value of p is estimated from other surveys or from educated guesses.
 If unsure, you may wish to calculate a sample size based on a range of possible estimates (e.g. between 25 and 50%). - The value of d depends on how precise you feel you need to be.
 If you are planning to repeat a study at a later time and want to look at differences in prevalence, you will want a smaller value of d to minimize the risk of the range of values for the two prevalence figures overlapping.
-Since d is squared, however, even a small change in the desired precision will considerably increase the sample size required. - Z is arbitrary, but is usually set at 90 or 95% (e.g. you want to be 90 or 95% sure that the true value if you could sample the entire population rests between the prevalence plus or minus d). - DEFF is estimated from other similar studies.
+Since d is squared, however, even a small change in the desired precision will considerably increase the sample size required. - Z is arbitrary, but is usually set so that you want to run a risk of less than 5% of cases that the true value (if you could sample the entire population) rests outside the sample prevalence plus or minus 2d). - DEFF is estimated from other similar studies.
 In general, for nutrition, family planning, KAP and immunization surveys, it can be assumed to be 2.
 Diarrhoeal diseases and malaria require higher design effects, since people within a village tend to be relatively homogeneous with respect to these two diseases.

 Example: Suppose you wish to perform a systematic sample survey to estimate the prevalence of parasitaemia in children under 5 in a district.
 Based on previous surveys, the estimated prevalence (p) is 15%.
-You decide to accept a 95% chance (Z=1.96) that the true value rests between 10 and 20% (d=5%).
+You decide to tolerate a less than 5% chance (Z=1.96, in practice 2) that the true value is smaller than 10% or larger than 20% (d=5%).
 Because it is a systematic sample survey rather than a cluster survey, the design effect becomes 1.
-Applying the formula, the following results are obtained: $1.96^2(15)(85) \times 1/5^2 = 196$
+Applying the formula, the following result is obtained: $1.96^2(15)(85) \times 1/5^2 = 196$